QubitPi/general-relativity/README.md

 </div>

 Physics is, as I view it, a quantified version of Philosophy on how world actually works.
-It's pushing the limit of our human knowledge to futuristic questions such as
+It's pushing the limit of our human knowledge to futuristic inquiries such as

 - Is there another universe/world that we can travel into?
 - Does gigantic celestial object, such as Black Hole, permit spacetime travelling into the future for humanities?